Tagged: Real Life Examples Probability

 Example 3: In selecting bingo balls, each numbered ball has an equal chance of being chosen.

-Example 4: Guessing a multiple choice quiz (MCQs) test with (say) four possible answers A, B, C or D. Each option (choice) has the same odds (equal chances) of being picked (assuming you pick randomly and do not follow any pattern).
+Example 4: Guessing a multiple choice quiz (MCQs) test with (say) four possible answers A, B, C, or D. Each option (choice) has the same odds (equal chances) of being picked (assuming you pick randomly and do not follow any pattern).

-Formula for Classical Probability
+Classical Probability Formula

 The probability of a simple event happening is the number of times the event can happen, divided by the number of possible events (outcomes).